ssec/polar2grid/py/polar2grid/doc/source/rescaling.rst

 in the source repository for exact values used.
 The function definitions below name the positional arguments in the configuration file.

+One thing to note about the default rescaling is that it will automatically increment the data after one of the below rescaling functions is called.
+This is to assist the user in the common case that fill values should be their own unique value (a valid value should not equal a fill value anywhere in the data).
+This incrementing is the default behavior in most glue scripts, but most provide a flag to turn this off (:option:`viirs2gtiff --dont_inc`).

+As an
+example, if the geotiff backend was given data and then it scaled that data to a 0-255 range, the default fill value of -999.0 would be set to 0 due to clipping for a specific :term:`data type`.
+This means that in the end product fill/error values would be indistinguishable from valid data values.
+Incrementing gets around this; by scaling data to 0-254 and then incrementing the data you get 0 as the fill value and valid data in the 1-255 range.
+Of course, data ranges depend on the rescaling decisions of the backend where most depend on the :term:`data type` of the output.

 .. _rescale_square_root_enhancement:

 Square Root Enhancement